section-engineering-education/engineering-education/content/articles/create-a-secure-home-connection-using-pi-hole-and-docker/index.md

 #### Pi-hole configuration during installation
 In the terminal window, you'll be asked to confirm different Pi-hole options, such as your network configuration and chosen logging levels.
 1. To navigate through the first few information panels, press the Enter key.
 Choose Wi-Fi or Ethernet using the arrow keys on the Choose an interface screen, then press space or enter.
-Toggle to the OK option with the tab key, then confirm with hitting the Enter key.
+Toggle to the OK option with the tab key, then confirm by hitting the Enter key.

 2. After that, you'll be asked which external DNS server you want to use.
 Here, Cloudflare and Google are both good free solutions.
 Using your arrow keys, select the provider you want to use, then confirm using the enter key.